Appalachian Trail Georgia: Your Guide For Access & What To Expect

 The higher elevation along the length of the Trail means the temperature will remain considerably colder than in other parts of the state.

-When hiking in the Spring, be prepared for cold-weather camping, and be adaptable towards rain throughout the year.
+When hiking in the Spring, be prepared for cold-weather camping, and be adaptable to rain throughout the year.

 Trail Markings